 Here are some actual costs we incurred while in Cuba to help you determine your budget for Cuba.

 - Private room w/ private bathroom in a casa particular nearly everywhere in Cuba: $25 per room (not per person)

 - Private room w/ private bathroom in Old Havana $35

-- Nicer upscale casa particular in historic mansion in Cienfuegos $40 (not worth it in our opinion)
+- Nicer upscale casa particular in a historic mansion in Cienfuegos $40 (not worth it in our opinion)

 Cuba Drink Costs